thewhatifproject/WhatIfMirror/README.md

     dtype=torch.float16,
 )

-# Wrap the pipeline in StreamDiffusion
+# Wrap the pipeline in WhatIfMirror
 # Requires more long steps (len(t_index_list)) in text2image
 # You recommend to use cfg_type="none" when text2image
-stream = StreamDiffusion(
+stream = WhatIfMirror(
     pipe,
     t_index_list=[0, 16, 32, 45],
     torch_dtype=torch.float16,